4Talent/questions-shortlist/README.md

 }
 ```

+If you want to have the component on the old Spanish translation, set a cookie 'my_locale' with the value 'es_negative'
 If you want to have the component on English, set a cookie 'my_locale' with the value 'en'

 ## DEVELOP